GLOBAL MARKETS-U.S. jobs data lifts dollar, yields; Wall St steady

 * German Bunds post steep weekly loss

-* Wall St closes with slight losses, down for the week (Adds close of U.S. markets)
+* Wall St flat after early losses (Adds close of European markets)

 By Herbert Lash

-NEW YORK, June 5 (Reuters) - Benchmark 10-year U.S. Treasury yields posted their steepest weekly jump in nearly two years and the dollar hit a 13-year high against the yen on Friday after jobs growth suggested the Federal Reserve will raise interest rates sooner than expected.
+NEW YORK, June 5 (Reuters) - Expectations of more Greek debt drama drove European stocks lower on Friday as German Bunds posted their worst weekly losses since 1999, while a sharp pick-up in U.S. jobs growth led the dollar to a 13-year high against the yen.

-In a wild week for government debt, German Bunds posted their worst weekly losses since the euro’s inception in 1999, spurred by a revised upward inflation forecast by the European Central Bank and blunt comments by ECB President Mario Draghi.

-Uncertainty over Greece’s debt obligations weighed on sentiment in Europe, but the surprisingly strong U.S. labor market report for May pared European equity losses and led Wall Street to close mixed near break-even.
+Uncertainty over Greece weighed on sentiment in Europe, but a surprisingly strong U.S. labor market report for May pared European equity losses and lifted Treasury yields.
+Wall Street cut its losses after opening lower.

 “Clearly jobs are being created at a very robust rate, and there’s a rise in hourly pay.
 There is some sort of wind gathering there,” said Wilmer Stith, a fixed income portfolio manager at Wilmington Trust in Baltimore.

-U.S. benchmark Treasury debt yields jumped to their highest since October, while yields on two-year notes hit a more than four-year peak and five-year yields touched a six-month high.
+U.S. benchmark Treasury debt yields jumped to their highest since October, with yields on two-year notes hitting a more than four-year peak, and five-year yields touching a six-month high.

 German 10-year yields, the benchmark for euro zone borrowing costs, were higher at 0.85 percent.
 The widely watched 10-year shed almost 3 percent of its value this week, the biggest weekly loss since the euro’s inception in 1999.